 If you need to change the attenuation, you may want to update the lorun .cmd file.

 Tsys is measured by sending a 200 Hz signal to the receiver and a detector connected to the analog output of the VLBI DAS.
-On the “Stanford Research Systems” signal generator in rack#4, check the frequency is 200 Hz and amplitude is 5V.
+The lorun script (should) setup the “Stanford Research Systems” signal generator to 200 Hz and amplitude is 5V.

 To view the calibration set up, you can start the “Cal Control Unit” from PKMC gui.
 Ensure all relevant receivers are connected to SRSFG as well as the “DAS BE” and “MARS BE” if Mars is being used.